t-valentine/dnd-help/README.md

 ## Using This Website
 This is a simple website, so simply opening the `index.html` will allow you to begin using the website locally.
 You can use a wide variety of services to deploy the webiste (like Neocities, or if you want to get fanicer something like Vercel).

+### Classes
+Since this is tailored for my personal game, the logic for displaying player information is built around the character's names- NOT classes.
+If you want to tailor this app for your own game, or for a more general audience the following will need to be changed:
+- 'character' Select on `line 56` of index.html
+    The select list only includes character names, this can be edited to reflect other players in your game or all classes
+- characterHelp() on `line 47` of app.js

+    This is the section that will need the most editing.
+On `line 66` there's a switch statement for selecting different characters.
+This can be set up for your own characters or all classes.
+There is no default on my switch statement, depending on the edits you make you want to ensure you have one.

+    The helper method spellcasterHelp() on `line 83` won't need to be edited and if you're editing this so all classes can be searched, you can change the type parameter from a string to the character variable.
+- 'level' Select on `line 67` of index.html
+    To prevent players in my game from getting confused, only the player's current level and 2 more are shown.
+The logic in app.js can handle proficiency bonsuses for all 20 levels, just the front-end is limited.

 ## License
 MIT License